-Harry watched Dumbledore as he prepared himself for his annual end-of-term speech, half repressed tremours of anticipation quivering through his tense body.
+Harry watched Dumbledore as he prepared himself for his annual end-of-year speech, half-repressed tremours of anticipation quivering through his tense body.

 Opposite him, Ron Weasley and Hermione Granger were sitting side by side, friendly towards one another for once, holding hands.
 They had been together since Spring term of their sixth year, by which time they had finally given up on their pride and confessed to themselves that, yes, they were in love.
-Everyone else had anticipated it and almost impatiently awaited it since that whole show-off in the Gryffindor common room after the Yule ball.
+Everyone else had anticipated, and almost impatiently awaited, it since that whole show-off in the Gryffindor common room after the Yule ball.
 Harry was not surprised.
-No, what surprised him was how in Hell's pitfire they managed to stay together – with not so little patience and perseverence – when they were constantly nagging on each other for one reason or another, just like they had always done.
-And probably always would do.
+No, what surprised him was how in Hell's pitfire they managed to stay together—with not so little patience and perseverance—when they were constantly nagging each other for one reason or another, just like they had always been.
+And probably always would be.

-Harry could not help but feel a bit jealous – he did not have anything that came even close to their relationship.
-And he had never experienced anything even slightly resembling a relationship – if you did not count the kiss he had once shared with Cho Chang after one of their secret DA meetings, and their infamous date in Hogsmeade one miserable Valentine's Day...
+Harry could not help but feel a bit jealous; he did not have anything that came even close to their relationship.
+And he had never experienced anything even slightly resembling a relationship.
+Well, if you did not count the kiss he had once shared with Cho Chang after one of their secret DA meetings, and their infamous date in Hogsmeade that one miserable Valentine's Day …

 He sighed.
-Why did the thought of leaving the school alone make him so depressed?
+Why did the thought of leaving school alone make him so depressed?

 Maybe because he did not have anywhere to go.
-This was his last year – he was now a wizard of age – and Uncle Vernon had made it quite clear that Harry had no more business in their home.
+This was his last year—he was now a wizard of age—and Uncle Vernon had made it quite clear that Harry had no more business there.
 Not that he was particularly depressed about that, but where would he go?
-He had nowhere else to turn; the Dursleys were his only living relatives – and they hated him.
-What had he really done to deserve their utter loathe?
+He had nowhere else to turn; the Dursleys were his only living relatives—and they hated him.
+What had he really done to deserve their utter loathing?
 He could of course go stay with Mrs. Figgs, but how much fun would that be on a scale?
-Living with an old squib...
+Living with an old squib …

-The end-of-term feast was a complete blur to Harry, he could not remember eating anything.
-As they all rose from their tables to catch their rides to Hogsmeade Station he caught his arch enemy's eye in the shuffling crowd.
-The cool, harsh grey of Draco Malfoy seemed to pierce him straight through and made him shiver anew.
-The obvious rage and hatred in those eyes made his insides twitch, because they were a painful reminder of his numerous encounters with Lord Voldemort's Death Eaters – and with the Dark Lord himself.
-He was certain that the next time he met those eyes it would be the day that either of them died.
+The end-of-term feast was a complete blur to Harry; he could not remember eating anything.
+As they all rose from their tables to catch their rides to Hogsmeade Station, he caught his arch enemy's eye in the shuffling crowd.
+The cold, harsh, grey stare of Draco Malfoy seemed to pierce him straight through and made him shiver anew.
+The obvious rage and hatred in those eyes made his insides twist, because they were a painful reminder of his numerous encounters with Lord Voldemort's Death Eaters, and with the Dark Lord himself.
+He was certain that the next time he met those eyes, it would be the day that either of them died.

 Harry sighed.
 "What do you want, Malfoy?" he asked in an exhausted tone.

 The smug grin grew wider.
-"Just wanted to wave you off and wish you good luck in the future, Potter," Malfoy said with distinguishable loathe and mock.
+"Just wanted to wave you off and wish you good luck in the future, Potter," Malfoy said with distinguishable loathing and mockery.